-These irresistible tahini brownies are super fudgy and gooey, with crispy and chewy corner bits.
+These irresistible chocolate tahini brownies are super fudgy and gooey, with crispy and chewy corner bits.
 They are made with heaps of chocolate, delicious tahini, and a topping of walnuts and chocolate tahini drizzle.
-If you love the nutty and earthy taste of tahini, you are going to love these brownies!
+If you love the nutty and earthy taste of tahini, you are going to love these tahini chocolate brownies!

 Serve them warm, or cold, with a scoop of ice cream or on their own.
 Either way, these brownie bars will get you hooked from the first bite!

-This tahini brownies recipe is another adaptation of my Easy Homemade Brownies, and just like my popular Chocolate Cherry Brownies, it's a tried and tested, all-time favourite.
+It's a tried and tested, all-time favourite.
 All three recipes are easy, quick and delicious, but this one is very unique in its flavour, and even fudgier and more gooey in texture, thanks to the amazing ingredient - tahini!

 - Wet ingredients - You need unsalted butter, tahini and eggs.